 - When importing a file from Revit, model components and model geometry are automatically gathered and grouped according to the AIA standard export settings.
 Any objects that aren't able to be categorized under this AIA standard are then grouped into a "Default" Layer.
 The naming convention for these layers closely follows the National CAD Standard format

-- Due to the constraints of the various software used to export .Obj files, OBJ imports may experience incompatibility when using the layers function.
+- Due to the constraints of the various software used to export .Obj files and FBX imports may experience incompatibility when using the layers function.